StollerSystem/Galactic-Age-Calculator/README.md

 ## Specs

-* [] Determine their age in Mercury years (A Mercury year is .24 Earth years.)
+* [X] 1 Determine their age in Mercury years (A Mercury year is .24 Earth years.)
   * Input: 50
   * Expect: 208

-* [] Determine their age in Venus years (A Venus year is .62 Earth years.)
+* [X] 2 Determine their age in Venus years (A Venus year is .62 Earth years.)
   * Input: 50
   * Expect: 80

-* [] Determine their age in Mars years (A Mars year is 1.88 Earth years.)
+* [X] 3 Determine their age in Mars years (A Mars year is 1.88 Earth years.)
   * Input: 50
   * Expect: 26

-* [] Determine their age in Jupiter years (A Jupiter year is 11.86 Earth years.)
+* [] 4 Determine their age in Jupiter years (A Jupiter year is 11.86 Earth years.)
   * Input: 50
   * Expect: 4

-* [] Determine how many years left the user has left to live on that planet based on average life expectancy.
+* [] 5 Determine how many years left the user has left to live on that planet based on average life expectancy.
   * Input: 50 (expectancy 80 on earth - on Jupiter 6.7...ouch!)
   * Expect: 2.7 days to live!